request/request-promise/README.md

 ## Can I trust this module?

-The 145 lines of code are covered by 919 lines of test code producing a test coverage of 100% and beyond.
+The less than 100 lines of code on top of the well tested libraries Request and Bluebird are covered by over 60 tests producing a test coverage of 100% and beyond.
 Additionally, the original tests of Request were executed on Request-Promise to ensure that we can call it "a drop-in replacement for Request".
-So yes, we did our best to make Request-Promise live up to the quality Request is known for.
+So yes, we did our best to make Request-Promise live up to the quality Request and Bluebird are known for.

 However, there is one important design detail: Request-Promise passes a callback to each Request call which it uses to resolve or reject the promise.
 The callback is also registered if you don't use the promise features in a certain request.
 E.g. you may only use streaming: `rp(...).pipe(...)` As a result, [additional code](https://github.com/request/request/blob/master/request.js#L1266) is executed that buffers the streamed data and passes it as the response body to the "complete" event.
 If you stream large quantities of data the buffer grows big and that has an impact on your memory footprint.
 In these cases you can just `var request = require('request');` and use `request` for streaming large quantities of data.